Research Jobs at West Virginia University with Visa Sponsorship

 Which visa types does WVU commonly use for Research positions?

-WVU uses several visa categories for Research staff, including H-1B for specialty occupation roles, J-1 for visiting researchers and postdoctoral fellows, F-1 OPT and CPT for students working within their degree programs, and TN for eligible Canadian and Mexican nationals.
+WVU uses several visa categories for Research staff, including H-1B for specialty occupation roles, J-1 visa for visiting researchers and postdoctoral fellows, F-1 OPT and CPT for students working within their degree programs, and TN visa for eligible Canadian and Mexican nationals.
 For longer-term hires, WVU also supports EB-2 and EB-3 Green Card petitions through the PERM labor certification process.

 What qualifications are typically expected for Research roles at WVU?